ck3-mods/awesome-ck3/README.md

 - [Mayan and Photoshop exporters](https://ck3.paradoxwikis.com/Exporters): exporter tools that Paradox provides 'as-is'.
 These can be used to export textures from Photoshop and meshes/animations from Maya.
 More documentation can be found on the [Stellaris wiki](https://stellaris.paradoxwikis.com/Maya_exporter)
 - [Mesh editor for Blender and Maya](https://github.com/ross-g/io_pdx_mesh): allow editing of mesh and animation files used in the various Clausewitz Engine games in both Maya and Blender
+- [Chasm Terrain Shader](https://github.com/terrapass/ck3-modutil-chasm-shader): this is a chasm brush for the CK3 map editor.
+Could also be useful if you want to learn how to mod your own brushes :)

 ### Other Tools